-Once you’ve got your hands on the Student Loan you won’t need to pay it back until you’ve left your course AND are earning more than £21k (England/Wales) or £16,365 (Scotland/NI).
+Once you’ve got your hands on the Student Loan you won’t need to pay it back until you’ve left your course AND are earning more than the current threshold.
 You make repayments through your salary, with the money deducted before you get paid each month.
 If your salary falls under the threshold or you become unemployed, loan repayments stop until you’re back over the limit.

 You’ll pay 9% of the difference between your salary and the threshold amount so, as your salary goes up, so will your repayments.
 Think ahead: you may have to make higher loan repayments in the future at the same time as saving for a deposit, paying off a mortgage, or having other costs to consider.